 For public health officials, the process of adopting the Exp, Notification Express is significantly smoother than adopting the Expo Notification API.
 Public health officials fill out a config file that includes their name, logo, display notification animation criteria, and information and protocols that appear to users after the exhibition.

-Public health officials still have full control over the system, although their application does not need to be prepared.
-It also includes how information is mobilized, what steps are taken to provide advice, and guidance for those exposed.
+Public health officials maintain full control over the system, even though they no longer need to prepare an application.
+They also manage how information is mobilized, what steps are taken to offer advice, and how to guide those exposed.

 Changes in Apple iOS 13.7